ucdavisdatalab/Spatial_SQL/README.md

 Tables and views are usefull, but this is spatial data so it might be nice to look at the data in map form.
 We can look at our spatial tables and views directly in QGIS.
 Let's look at some of our tables and views:

-1. Open QGIS
+1. Open QGIS and start a new project
 1. In the Browser Panel (usually on the left by default... add it if it's missing: *View* menu -> *Panels* -> *Browser Panel*).
 Scroll down to find the SpatiaLite icon.
 If you've previously connected SpatiaLite tables, there will be a small triangle to expland the list.
 If not, it's just the icon and text label.
 1. Right click on the Spatialite section in the Browser Panel and select *New connection*
 1. Navigate to and select your *sfbay.sqlite* database.
 Click *Open*.
 1. In the Browser Panel, expand your *sfbay*.sqlite database to see the tables and views.
 It will list the tables we created plus some default tables that come with the database that we don't need to worry about.
 1. Double click the tables or views to add them to the map canvas.  **Note:** Tables and (especially) views with a lot of records will take a while to load.
-If a dialog asks about the CRS transformation you want to use, select the default option and click *OK*.
+If a dialog asks about the CRS transformation you want to use, select an option that makes sense for your data, then click *OK*.
 I advise adding one at a time and saving your QGIS project after each table addition just in case it crashes.
 1. Now you can access the symbology, labels, and other standard tools in the *Layer Properties* for each layer, just as you would any other spatial dataset in QGIS.

+**NOTE:** QGIS' DB Manager tool is an alternative to Spatialite that comes standard with QGIS and can connect to a number of spatial databases.

 ## More Spatial Analysis: